aws-ia/terraform-aws-ipam/README.md

 <!-- BEGIN_TF_DOCS -->
 # AWS IP Address Manager Deployment Module

 This module can deploy simple or complex AWS IPAM configurations.
 It is designed to flexible for many different use cases.
 The Most common use cases / IPAM designs are highlighted in the [examples/](./examples/) directory.
-Below is a representation of a symmetrically nested, multi-region deployment that is possible; its also represented in code in [examples/basic](examples/basic).
-But its also possible to do [asymmetically nested deployments](images/asymmetrical\_pool\_structure.png) as well.
+Below is a representation of a symmetrically nested, multi-region deployment that is possible; Its also possible to do [asymmetically nested deployments](images/asymmetrical\_pool\_structure.png) as well which we have as an [example](./examples/basic).

 ## Possible Symmetically Nested Pool Structure